 Emergency food response

-If you, or someone you are concerned about, is finding it difficult to access food due to money problems or due to self-isolation they're eligible for help.
+If you, or someone you are concerned about, is finding it difficult to access food due to money problems or due to self-isolation, contact the Leeds Welfare Support Team on 0113 376 0330.
+People with specific needs like baby food or have a restricted diet are being dealt with by the helpline.

 Free, confidential and independent advice